China Wonders 12 Days

 Today’s highlight is an excursion to the majestic Great Wall, the most famous image of China, and a chance to climb a portion of this 3,700-mile marvel.
 Visit one of the largest Jade Exhibitions in Asia en-route before the Great Wall.
 After lunch, see skilled artisans at work at a Cloisonné Factory.
 Then we will drive pass by modern exteriors of the Bird’s Nest and Water Cube.
 Tonight, you can choose to attend an optional large scale dramatic musical, “The Golden Mask Dynasty” ($50).

 Day 5 - Beijing/Shanghai-Suzhou(B)

-In the morning, take a boat ride on the West Lake, known for its scenic beauty that blends naturally with many famous historical and cultural sights.
-Then experience an oriental tea-tasting at the Dragon Well Tea Plantation.
-After lunch, travel to Shanghai, the vibrant metropolis and commercial center of China.
-Followed by a walk along the famous Bund, a mile-long stretch along the Huangpu River.
-It is the best place to capture the western influences of the old days.
-This evening, you may take the optional Huangpu River Night Cruise to get a glimpse of the dazzling and charming night view of Shanghai ($50/p).
+In the morning experience an oriental tea-tasting at the Dragon Well Tea Plantation.
+After lunch, travel by coach to Shanghai, the vibrant metropolis and commercial Centre of China.
+Upon arrival, walk along the famous Bund, a mile-long stretch along the Huangpu River.
+Lined by the colonial architectures of European design, this area is the best place to capture the western influences of the old days.
+At night, you may enjoy a Huangpu River Night Cruise ($50) and get a glimpse of the dazzling and charming night view of Shanghai.

-Today, visit the Shanghai Museum and indulge in ancient Chinese art, furniture, and jade.
-Visit Shanghai Old City God Temple area, a busy shopping centre where you may find souvenirs and delicious local food.
+Today, visit the Shanghai Museum and indulge in ancient Chinese art, furniture and jade.
+Later, you will visit Shanghai Old Street, a busy shopping centre where you may find souvenirs and delicious local food.
 Enjoy some free time in the afternoon.
-In the evening, attend a thrilling optional Chinese acrobatic show at your own expense ($60/p).
+In the evening, attend a thrilling optional Chinese acrobatic show “ERA – The Intersection of Time” at your own expense ($60).